A Simple Condition for Bounded Displacement: Examples

-$A_H= $.
-The eigenvalues are: $9,3,3,2$, where $3$ has a non-trivial Jordan block, and the generalized eigenvector is not in $\mathbb{1}^\perp$.
-Here, by Remark \ref{Remarks_on_the_main_Thm}, any separated net that correspond to a tiling in $X_H$ is not a BD of $\Z^2$. \end{example}
+\begin{example} $A_H= $.
+The eigenvalues are: $9,3,3,2$, where $3$ has a non-trivial Jordan block of size $2$, but the eigenvector of $3$ is in $\mathbb{1}^\perp$ and therefore $k_t=1$ (the generalized eigenvector of $3$ is not in $\mathbb{1}^\perp$).
+So here we cannot apply section $(III)$ of Theorem \ref{thm:Goal} and cannot determine if the corresponding separated nets are BD to $\Z^2$ or not. \end{example}